Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 A page snippet from Class Central’s paper, A comparative analysis of Udemy’s catalog, pricing strategy, and offerings across providers, IEEE Xplore

-• All of the courses in this ranking are suitable for beginners.
+• All of the courses are suitable for beginners

-• Three of the courses in this ranking are made by mathematicians, for mathematicians.
+• Three of the courses in this guide are made by mathematicians, for mathematicians

-• The most represented provider is YouTube, followed by edX and then independents.
+• The most represented provider is YouTube, followed by edX and then independent providers.

-Built and led by the members of the LaTeX project themselves, this free course is one of the most helpful and up-to-date introductory LaTeX courses available.
+Built and led by the members of the LaTeX project themselves, learnlatex.org is a free course that is one of the most helpful and up-to-date introductory LaTeX courses available.

 This course is designed for absolute beginners, covering the essential ideas behind core LaTeX packages and classes.
 Thus, while the course is limited in scope, sticking only to the base concepts, it nonetheless gives newbies a strong foundation in LaTeX to write mathematical equations, insert graphs and figures, and generate reports through bite-sized article lessons, interactive code examples, and exercises.
 Laying a solid foundation is crucial since you can’t use custom packages properly without knowing how to use the core ones.